favonia/cloudflare-ddns/README.markdown

 ## 💖 Feedback

 Questions, suggestions, feature requests, and contributions are all welcome!
-Please [open a new GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/new) to initiate the discussion.
+Please feel free to [open a GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/new).